 The new agreement means VMware will be sold on AWS as a software as a service, giving VMware an answer for customers looking to move to the public cloud.
 It also enables VMware customers to move images to and from VMware and AWS and from on premises to cloud -- and back again.

-The issue is that VMware is virtualization software; running that software on AWS -- even with tenant management -- means it's a virtualization system running on top of a virtualization system.
-Indeed, AWS runs a virtualization system under the covers.
-Therefore, IT teams that use VMware on AWS are layering the same technology on top of each other.
-Developers allocate a VMware VM on AWS or just allocate a server resource out of the AWS cloud.
-These actions are fundamentally the same.
+*The issue is that VMware is virtualization software running with AWS.
+AWS has its own internal virtualization engine and tenant management.
+Developers can allocate a VM on VMware running on AWS’ bare-metal server or just allocate a server resource out of the AWS cloud.
 Enterprises that want to move from VMware to AWS might benefit from AWS' native capabilities, allocating compute and storage servers instead of sitting inside a VMware image.
 VMware virtualizes applications and data storage, which means moving to AWS' native compute and storage servers should improve performance, stability and cost.
 Thus, while VMware is looking to preempt workloads from moving out of its software and into the public cloud, that might not be the best path for its customers.

 New source of revenue